Maximus-247/Sales-Dashboard/README.md

 •	Visualization Used: Bar chart displaying total sales by weekday.

-•	Recommendation: Focus marketing campaigns on low-sales weekdays to drive more revenue.

 3. Sales Performance by Month (Filtered using the HAVING Clause in Oracle)